microsoft/glTF-Toolkit/WindowsMRAssetConverter/README.md

 - `-temp-directory <temporary folder, default is the system temp folder for the user>`
   - Allows overriding the temporary folder where intermediate files (packed/compressed textures, converted GLBs) will be placed.

+- `-max-texture-size <Max texture size in pixels, default is 512>`
+  - Allows overriding the maximum texture dimension (width/height) when compressing textures.
+The recommended maximum dimension in the [documentation](https://developer.microsoft.com/en-us/windows/mixed-reality/creating_3d_models_for_use_in_the_windows_mixed_reality_home#texture_resolutions_and_workflow) is 512, and the allowed maximum is 4096.

 ## Example
 `WindowsMRAssetConverter FileToConvert.gltf -o ConvertedFile.glb -lod Lod1.gltf Lod2.gltf -screen-coverage 0.5 0.2 0.01`